twiechert/WiechertDataTablesBundle/README.md

 ###1.
 Usage of exclusion strategies

 Exclusion strategies affect the reflection process whilst deciding to skip a property (or class) or not.

+####1.1 Group-based exclusion strategies

 A popular approach is to define groups.
-And if a a property (or furthermore a member) does not belong to at least one of predefined groups, it is skipped.
+So if a a property (or furthermore a member) does not belong to at least one of predefined groups, it is skipped.

 The abstract class `TreeGroupExclusionStrategy` expects subclasses to implement the methods `getGroups` and `getMaxDepth`.

  - `getGroups`: has to return a multidimensional array of group names, whereas the first dimension matches the graph depth.
+    The second dimension matches the groups allowed at that graph depth.

 The reference implementation `ExtendedStrategy` allows a max. graph depth of 3.